 Instructions

 - Place chicken breasts in a slow cooker.
-Add fajita skillet sauce, taco seasoning, and chiles.
-Cook on low for 6 hours.
+Add fajita skillet sauce, taco seasoning, and chilis.
+Cook on LOW for 6 hours.
 Shred chicken with a fork.

 - Place taco shells in a casserole dish.
 Add shredded chicken to the taco shell.
-Add some red onions.
-And a generous sprinkling of cheese.
-Bake in a preheated 375 oven for 15 minutes.
-Or until the cheese is melted.
+Add some red onions and a generous sprinkling of cheese.
+Bake in a preheated 375°F oven for 15 minutes or until the cheese is melted.
 Top with lettuce, salsa, sour cream, guacamole, and cilantro.

 Lawnmower Tacos | Baked Bree